nickbabcock/jomini/README.md

 </script>
 ```

-If on Node.js or are bundling it inside a larger application:
+Or if Node.js is targeted or one is bundling this inside a larger application:

 ```bash
 npm i jomini